 If he sends me to hell (as some of my Christian/Muslim detractors say, is exactly the fate that awaits me) I would still be pleased in a way.
 I would know that I was right: There is no omnibenevolent deity.
 God doesn’t exist.
 Only the Devil does.

 Of course for me, both Heaven and Hell would be Lose-Lose-Situations but I would make the best of it.
-So what if I’m wrong: If I’m wrong I’m doomed either way, unless he lets me die, in which case me being wrong but having found out why holds no real weight.
+So what if I’m wrong: If I’m wrong I’m doomed either way no matter if I go to Heaven or hell, unless he lets me die, in which case me being wrong but having found out why holds no real weight.

 If I’m wrong I’m wrong and there’s nothing, I can do about it.